-Selection rank

-Delivery mode

-Location Bruce, Canberra

-Duration 5.0 years

-Faculty Faculty of Business, Government & Law

-Discipline School of Arts and Communications Canberra Law School

-UAC code 362446

-English language requirements There are non-standard English language requirements for this course.
+Selection rank 60 Note: The selection rank is the minimum ATAR plus adjustment factors required for admission to the program in the previous year.
+This is an indicative guide only as ranks change each year depending on demand.
+Delivery mode Location Bruce, Canberra Duration 5.0 years Faculty Faculty of Business, Government & Law Discipline Discipline of Communication and Media Canberra Law School UAC code 363086 English language requirements There are non-standard English language requirements for this course.
 To be eligible you must have an academic IELTS or equivalent of 6.5, with no band score below 6.0.
-For alternate/equivalent ways of meeting the English requirements for this course please view the English Proficiency Requirements document on the university website.
+Students who have undertaken all of their education in an English speaking country (as defined on UC website) are deemed to have met our English language proficiency requirements.
 View IELTS equivalences